-Do I need to take the SAT to become a Finalist?
-What about the ACT?
+Do I need to take the SAT or ACT to become a Finalist?

 Can a high ACT score be a confirming score?

-Yes, starting with the class of 2020 — those taking the PSAT/NMSQT in October 2018 — the ACT can be used to confirm PSAT results.
+Yes, the ACT can be used to confirm PSAT results.

-How high of a score do I need for a confirming score?
+How high of an SAT score do I need for a confirming score?

 The confirming score is determined each year by NMSC and is calculated in the same way as the PSAT Selection Index.
 The confirming score is set nationally, so it does not matter what Semifinalist cutoff you met.
-The confirming SAT Selection Index (SSI) generally falls at or just below the Commended cutoff.
-This means that students with SSIs of 214 or higher are generally “safe.”
+The confirming SAT Selection Index (SSI) generally falls at or near the Commended cutoff.

-You can use any SAT score from the fall of your sophomore year to December of your senior year.
+You can use any SAT or ACT score from the fall of your sophomore year to December of your senior year.
 This means that you could have received an SAT confirming score even before taking the PSAT/NMSQT.
-NMSC has not yet announced test date ranges or cutoffs for ACT confirming scores.
-The class of 2019 can ONLY achieve a confirming score on the SAT.
+NMSC recommends that you not wait until the December test date.

 No. NMSC will use your highest scores, but will not superscore across test dates.